naomisilver/powertoys-search/README.md

 Due to limitations within autohotkey maintaining the standard windows key functionality along with this script is not possible (to my knowledge) hence using capslock as the alternative.

+Please be aware that using autohotkey and running script carry risks and running them without awareness of their functionality.

 Enjoy :)